marksg07/pillardance/README.md

 The functions that need to be mapped to keys are:

-**inputPillar** -- This is the "find pillar" function.
-When called, it will prompt the user to choose a tile of the pillar that they want to use for pillar dancing.
-The function will then find the best path around the pillar and save it, and show the tiles of that best path by excluding them.
+**inputTogglePillar** -- This is the "find/kill pillar" function.
+When called, it will prompt the user to choose a (wall) tile of the pillar that they want to use for pillar dancing.
+First, the current pillar will be killed.
+If the user selected a wall tile of the current pillar, nothing more will happen, the pillar will just be killed.
+Otherwise, the function will then find the best path around the pillar and save it, and show the tiles of that best path by excluding them.

 **dancePillar** -- This is the actual "dance pillar" function.
 When called, if the user is standing on one of the path